ibm-cloud-docs/containers/cs_troubleshoot_storage.md

    3. Review common errors that can occur during the PVC creation.
       - [File storage and block storage: PVC remains in a pending state](#file_pvc_pending)
       - [Object storage: PVC remains in a pending state](#cos_pvc_pending)

-7. Check if your pod is successfully deployed.
+7. Check if the pod that mounts your storage instance is successfully deployed.
    1. List the pods in your cluster.
 A pod is successfully deployed if the pod shows a status of **Running**.
       ```
       kubectl get pods